aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ## Memory usage

-Metrics starting with java_lang_Memory provide insights into the JVM\'s memory usage, such as committed memory, initial memory, max memory, used memory, etc.
+Metrics starting with java_lang_Memory provide insights into the JVM's memory usage, such as committed memory, initial memory, max memory, used memory, etc.